tianshengwang/iCF/README.md

 D5_MLS$depth_gg
 ```
 <img src = images/D5_MLS_tune_rwd.png width=350>

-*Note that despite using a smaller minimum leaf size (MLS), the causal forests do not grow deeper due to the presence of a strong 3-way interaction (W:X1:X3) in the simulated data set.*

 ***Step 3.
 Implement iCF on Medicare SGLT2i vs GLP1RA new user cohort***
 ```{}